Marine Institute Ireland: Active vessels

+Retired vessels

 Service areas

 The Marine Institute's service areas cover six functions: "Fisheries Ecosystems Advisory Services", "Marine Environment and Food Safety Services", "Oceans, Climate and Information Services", "Policy, Innovation and Research Support", "Corporate Services", and the "Irish Maritime Development Office".

 Marine Environment and Food Safety Services (MEFS)

 Marine Environment & Food Safety Services (MEFS) provides essential scientific advice and a range of marine environmental monitoring services to help ensure Irish seafood products meet approved standards.
-It also provides expert integrated advice to, and on behalf of, government departments and agencies, including the Department of Agriculture, Food and the Marine, Department of the Environment, Community and Local Government, and Department of Communications, Energy & Natural Resources.
+It also provides expert integrated advice to, and on behalf of, government departments and agencies, including the Department of Agriculture, Food and the Marine and Department of Climate, Energy and the Environment.

 The 'Fish Health Team' works with the marine food industry to protect the health status of Irish farmed salmon, trout and shellfish.
 The Fish Health Unit is the Irish National Reference Laboratory for finfish, mollusc and crustacean diseases.
 The team tests aquatic animal samples, as required under EU and national legislation, and supports the aquaculture industry and the inland fisheries sector in maintaining Ireland's superior fish and shellfish health status.
 The Fish Health Unit is also the National Competent Authority for the implementation of aquatic animal health legislation under EU and national legislation and monitors the movement of finfish and shellfish into and within Ireland.

 'Food Safety Monitoring' is tasked to ensure that Irish marine fish, shellfish and seafood products remain safe from elevated levels of residues and contaminants.
 The programmes in this area include monitoring of Irish fish, shellfish and seafood products to assure that they are safe from elevated levels of residues and contaminants.
-This complies with a range of EU Directives as well as with national requirements.
-The programme monitors naturally occurring species of plankton and the toxins they produce which can be concentrated in filter-feeding shellfish.
-This information is provided directly to the seafood industry to allow harvesting.
-Research is also carried out on developing new methods of testing for identifying emerging phytoplankton species and ensuring that they can be identified and analysed effectively, and also monitoring of microbiological contaminants in shellfish.